 Now sew the elastic band to the waistline.
-You can use regular sewing machine, but you need to choose a really elastic stitch.
+You can use a regular sewing machine, but you need to choose a really elastic stitch.
 The ideal choice is a 3-step zigzag.
 However, the best option is to sew the band in on the overlock - you will clean the edges of the bodice and skirt at the same time… Do not forget to stretch the band a little to sew it to the waistline evenly.

 Pull both free ends of thread chain under the loops when sewing on overlock.
 Sew the elastic band to both back and front pieces in the same way.

 Lay the back pieces over the front pieces (face side to face side) and pin both side seams.
-Pin only about 40 cm of the skirt from the waist down.
+Pin only about 40 cm / 16" of the skirt from the waist down.
 The rest of the skirt side seams will remain loose.
-This will create the slits so that you can walk well in such a long dress.
+This will create the slits so that you can walk comfortably in such a long dress.
 I recommend temporarily stitching the side seams and trying the dress on.
 Concentrate on the waist area and slits (that you can easily lengthen or shorten now).

 If the dress fits you, sew the side seams (and press the seam allowances open).
 Fold the loose parts of the skirt side seams (slits) towards the reverse side of the pieces and topstitch them to finish the slits.

-Also topstitch the top parts of the slits perpendicular to the side seam, this will stabilize the slits and reinforce them against tearing.
+Also, topstitch the top parts of the slits perpendicular to the side seam, this will stabilize the slits and reinforce them against tearing.

 But if you want the ribbon to be made of the same fabric as the dress, then you have no choice but to sew it yourself.